Damagon/3d-position-tracking-capstone-project/README.md

 # 3d-position-tracking-capstone-project
-GitHub repo for firmware of ECE 490/491 Capstone Project
+Final GitHub repo for firmware of ECE 490/491 Capstone Project.
+This was the code used in the demo!